Image

 A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Butler County, MO circuit court within 15 days of the ruling.
 This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
 A Butler County, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

-The appeal moves to a de novo hearing, where the Butler County, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
-Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Butler County, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.
+Once the appeal is filed, the case moves to a de novo hearing—meaning the Butler County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
+Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Butler County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

 DWI Administrative Hearing Lawyer in Butler County, MO | DWI Attorney Butler County, MO | Combs Waterkotte

-When you partner with a Combs Waterkotte DWI administrative hearing lawyer in the Butler County, MO area, you aren’t just selecting a top-rated DWI administrative hearing lawyer lawyer in Butler County, MO and beyond – you’re safeguarding your license, your rights, your freedom, and your future.
-Along with experienced DWI administrative hearing attorneys, our legal team is available 24/7 and offers expertise in the following areas for residents in Butler County and beyond:
+If you partner with a Combs Waterkotte Butler County, MO DWI administrative hearing lawyer, you’re not just choosing the ideal DWI administrative hearing lawyer lawyer in Butler County, MO and throughout Missouri – you’re securing your license, your rights, your freedom, and your future.
+In addition to knowledgeable DWI administrative hearing lawyers, our staff is available 24/7 and provides expertise in the following areas for Butler County, MO residents:

-Act Now—Speak with a Butler County, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges
+Don’t Wait—Contact a Butler County, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges

 A DWI/DUI arrest in Butler County, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
 You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into effect immediately—with no option to appeal.
 Act fast to get a Butler County, MO DWI administrative hearing lawyer on your side to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte now at (314) 900-HELP or contact us online for a free case review where we can get to work on a defense to get you the best possible outcome in Butler County, MO.
+Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a free, no-obligation case review where we can get to work on a defense to get you the best possible outcome in Butler County, MO.

 View Service Areas